dreamofwhy/FirstGitPractice/README.md

 ### In your web browser ###
 1. Log into GitHub.

-2. Fork the cs360f16/FirstGitPractice repository.
-This is the upstream repository.
+2. Fork the cs360f16/FirstGitPractice repository.  cs360f16/FirstGitPractice is the `upstream` repository.
+The forked copy will be the `origin` repository.

-3. In your forked copy, use the online file editor to edit dataFile.md.
+3. In your forked copy, use the online file editor in your web browser to edit dataFile.md.
 This is a file of favorite movies and/or songs.
 Make sure you provide a good commit message and look at the [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown) and [Markdown Basics](https://help.github.com/articles/markdown-basics)

 4. Issue a pull request back to the original repository.
 Green button at the top left.

 5. Review at least one other student’s pull request to indicate if that student followed directions correctly.
 Do this by navigating back to cs360f16/FirstGitPractice and looking through the pull requests.
-The upside-down U icon on the right of the repository.

 6. Wait for a few minutes for your pull request to get accepted back to the upstream repository and for everyone to catch up.